vacp2p/rfc/content/docs/rfcs/35/README.md

 the corresponding `WakuMessage`'s `payload` will encapsulate the two fields `handshake-message` and `transport-message`.

 The `handshake-message` field MAY contain
-- a Noise handhshake message.
+- a Noise handhshake message (only encrypted/unencrypted public keys).

 The `transport-message` field MAY contain
+- a Noise handshake message payload (encrypted/unencrypted);
 - a Noise transport message;
 - a `ChaChaPoly` ciphertext.